Primitive War: Opiate Undertow

 Primitive War: Opiate Undertow, originally released as Primitive War in early editions, is a 2017 self-published debut novel by American writer Ethan Pettus.
 The novel follows a group of American soldiers who encounter de-extinct dinosaurs in a jungle valley in Vietnam in 1968.
-It is first book in the Primitive War series, and spawned a 2025 film of the same name.
+It is the first book in the Primitive War series, and spawned a 2025 film of the same name.

 Plot summary

 In 1968, in a jungle valley in Vietnam, a group of Green Berets led by Kendrick Anderson are ambushed, killed and eaten by unknown predators.
 Elsewhere, a pair of MACV-SOG agents codenamed Bishop and Ibex are alerted to a cache of barrels containing radioactive waste known as Polonium-T. Contacting General Jericho, they are informed that these shipments were what Anderson’s squad were tracking on Jericho's behalf.
 With Anderson's squad missing, Jericho recommends sending in Vulture Squad, a recon unit that specializes in rescuing war prisoners from Viet Cong and North Vietnamese Army prison camps.

 Vulture Squad, consisting of Captain Ryan Baker, second-in-command Xavier Wise, rookie demolitions expert Leon Verne, marines Eli Taylor and Charlie Miller, and snipers Gerald Keyes and Logan Stovall, is called in by Jericho and given the mission of finding Anderson's missing platoon.
 Simultaneously, at the far end of the valley, USSR General Grigory Borodin, working on a Particle Collider for his country's government, has become aware of the Americans' presence.
 He sends a squad of Spetznaz soldiers known as the Dogs of War to hunt down and kill the Americans.

 The Vulture Squad searches for the Green Berets, finding tracks and huge feathers belonging to an unknown animal.
 The group is ambushed by a predator, which they drive off.
 The squad presses on, unsure of what attacked them, before bedding down in a clearing for the night.
 The Soviet soldiers are ambushed by the same creature as they investigate the Americans' gunfire, which kills one of their men.
 Thinking the Americans are responsible, the Soviets vow revenge.

 Meanwhile, Xavier spots predators in the trees while keeping watch, which are driven off by a larger creature that he hides from and recognizes as a Tyrannosaurus rex.
 Xavier, Ryan, and Leon escape from the Tyrannosaurus and its mate by falling off a cliff into a river.
 Ryan and Leon are rescued by a Soviet scientist, Andrei Wynn, who takes them to his hideout in an abandoned research station.
 Andre reveals that he was responsible for the presence of dinosaurs in the valley, having accidentally brought them there by opening a wormhole via the particle collider that Borodin is rebuilding.
 He explains the unseen predators to be Utahraptors.
 Ryan radios for help and negotiates an evacuation for his men in exchange for intel on the collider.
 He, Leon, and Andrei then set out to rescue the rest of Vulture Squad.